NewLightL/ShyShine-bot/README.md

 ## CONTRIBUTE

-If you have ideas and suggestions for the bot, you can send them by [email](lev.hhh.nohrin@gamil.com).
+If you have ideas and suggestions for the bot, you can send them by email.
 I would be grateful for your help!

+> <lev.hhh.nohrin@gamil.com>